 - The Public Health and Wellbeing Act 2008 requires that the risk management plan (RMP) be independently audited by an approved auditor every year.

-- The aim of an audit is to confirm that the RMP addresses the critical risks prescribed in the Public Health and Wellbeing Regulations 2019.
+- The aim of an is to confirm that the RMP addresses the critical risks prescribed in the Public Health and Wellbeing Regulations 2019.

-- If the auditor believes that RMP fails to address the requirements of the Regulations, they must notify the department’s Legionella team, who will investigate the report.
+- If the auditor believes that RMP fails to address the requirements of the Regulations, they must the department’s Legionella team, who will investigate the report.